 First, if we think a customer issue can be solved by a deeper change in the software, we always spin that idea off in to a secondary queue.
 The worst time to think about how to do a deep fix is right after you’ve solved the initial problem.
 The job demands empathy with the person having the problem, and that leads to a kind of recency bias.
 You’re always worked-up about the thing that just happened.
 What you do about that worked-up feeling makes all the difference.
 (Even recognizing this is helpful for fending off frustration in the support role.)
 If you just let it go, you end up with the feeling that “stuff never gets fixed.”
 If, however, you spawn off that potential change into a secondary queue, where it can be evaluated at another time when you’ve regained your distance and objectivity, you get a better sense of where resources might be best dedicated to reduce load overall.
 This, in itself, makes fix-it-twice worth all the trouble.
 You’ve taken frustration and turned it into business intelligence.

 After that, we realized that the amount of stuff waiting for us in the fix-it-twice queue was a very good proxy for job satisfaction.
 If the numbers stayed low, that meant we were getting the slack to go and think about how to make our job easier and the software better.
 If the numbers stayed low regularly, it meant we could code.
-That has led to real improvements in the software, like the Do Later plug-in.
+That has led to real improvements in the software, like the Do Later plug-in (which later evolved into the postpone cases feature).
 The support team has stayed happy and productive for a long time….
 And then, the roof fell in.
 We lost one of our support reps to the design team.
 Well, actually, one of our support reps is a gifted designer and got poached (with our blessing).

 When the team sat down to figure out what we wanted from our newest support rep, we realized something pretty momentous: The job had changed.
 It’s only now that I realize that building it into the DNA of our company has changed the company such that our needs are totally different.
 A responsive support team and an effective engineering team mean that the easy problems get solved forever and you’re left with mostly tough ones.
 We knew it’d been getting harder for years, felt it viscerally.
 The problems just kept getting more complex, less common, harder to diagnose.
 But now for the first time, that meant that the team had to change because our ecosystem had changed.